 Other treatments directed to the painful area can help control pain and swelling.
 Examples include ultrasound, moist heat, and soft-tissue massage administered by a physical therapist.
 Physical therapy sessions sometimes include iontophoresis, which uses a mild electrical current to push anti-inflammatory medicine to the sore area.
 This treatment is especially helpful for patients who can’t tolerate injections.
 For those who can handle an injection, a combination of lidocaine and cortisone into the area may help temporarily relieve symptoms.

-Results were measured by comparing MRI images before and for up to four years after the procedure.
+Results of treatment to repair or restore defects like this (called osteochondral lesions) can be measured by comparing MRI images before and after treatment.
 MRIs are able to show the location and depth of the defect as well as the presence and percentage of regenerated tissue and condition of the cartilage and bone.
 MRIs also show how well the new cells are integrated into the surrounding cartilage, joint surface, and edge of the lesion.

+MRIs can show the percentage of defect filling and how much of the new tissue is actual cartilage versus fibrocartilage.
 Patients who develop more tissue like hyaline cartilage and less like fibrocartilage have a better chance of good recovery.
-Specifically, patients who had 80 per cent hyaline cartilage with only 20 per cent fibrocartilage had the best results.
-More study is needed using this one-step stem-cell procedure and comparing results with other techniques before it will be used over other methods of repair.
+In a recent study from Italy using stem-cells as a reparative agent, patients who had 80 per cent hyaline cartilage with only 20 per cent fibrocartilage had the best results.